penguinrobotics/pyrs-app/README.md

 **WebSocket Endpoint**: `ws://localhost:3000/ws`

-The WebSocket connection is managed by the `useQueueData` hook, which provides:
+The WebSocket connection is managed by the `usePyrsAppData` hook, which provides:
 - `nowServing`: Array of teams currently being served
 - `queue`: Array of teams waiting in the queue
 - `isConnected`: Boolean indicating WebSocket connection status